Yaya Diallo: Biography

-Yaya Diallo quit his job and met Alama Kanate from Côte d'Ivoire, and with two Senegaleses Boubacar Gueye and Moustapha Seck, they founded a band called Djeme-kan.
+Yaya Diallo quit his job and met Alama Kanate from Côte d'Ivoire, and with two Senegalese musicians, Boubacar Gueye and Moustapha Seck, they founded a band called Djeme-kan.
 The group performed for weddings and cultural events without good results.
-The Senegaleses abandoned the group and were replaced by a Congolese guitarist and singer, and Alain Tagny, a dancer from Cameroun.
-After two successful nights at the National Bibliothèque de Montreal, Alama Kanate claimed that the group belonged to him.
-Which resulted in Djeme-kan dividing in two parts.
+The Senegalese musicians abandoned the group and were replaced by a Congolese guitarist and singer, and Alain Tagny, a dancer from Cameroun.
+After two successful nights at the National Bibliothèque de Montreal, Alama Kanate claimed that the group belonged to him, which resulted in Djeme-kan dividing in two parts.

 Yaya Diallo and Alain Tagny created Cleba, which means "the sun is shining for everyone", and white people were accepted in the group.
 Cleba was successful and played the main stage for big events such as the St. John Baptist Celebration.
 In May 1978, the group did a tour in Saguenay-Lac-Saint-Jean outside of Montreal which was a fiasco.
 The most important thing was that in the 1970s, French Canadians were not ready to see white men playing African instruments and white women dancing to African music.
 When Cleba came back to Montreal, they lost the motivation to continue and quit the group.